 Looking ahead, Anwar is excited for the next stage of his career but remains committed to doing more charity work.
 He recently carried out philanthropic work in Bangladesh and hopes to do more to help third world countries in the future.

-A varied course, you’ll be prepared for a career in law with developing and demonstrating a wide range of skills and knowledge which will be invaluable in further study and your future career.
+The LLB accelerated law degree will prepare for a career in law with developing and demonstrating a wide range of skills and knowledge which will be invaluable in further study and your future career.
 Right from the start you will have a two-week connections module to develop the skills and mindset required for studying law successfully.

 In your first year, you’ll spend your first year building a really strong foundation of legal knowledge – and developing professional skills you’ll use throughout your law degree and beyond.
 After your introductory Connections module, to introduce you to the law and the university, together we’ll explore the English legal system, examining why Justice Matters and discovering what you might expect of Life in the Law – concerning your career and personal development.
 You will also study Constitutional law and the law of the European Union, Contract law, Tort Actions, Land law and Criminal law.
 And right from the beginning, you’ll experience our mock assessment centre, to develop real-world, professional skills in a supportive environment.